VulkreoN/VulkreoN/README.md

 - 📗 Actually I'm a second year Student at [EPITECH](https://www.epitech.eu/)

-- 💻 I'm learning C, C++, Python, JavaScript, shell scripting and more...
+- 💻 I'm learning C, C++, C#, Python, JavaScript, shell scripting and more...

 - ❤️ I Love rythm games (and games in general), Japanese Culture and Developpement